sanjuthomas/kafka-connect-marklogic/README.md

 ## How to produce some message?

-To create some test message use the MessageFactory class in the test source.
-Update the environment details like host, port and topic in the MessageFactory as per your environment.
+To create some test message use the TestProducer class in the test source.
+Update the environment details like host, port and topic in the TestProducer as per your environment.

 ## Looking for source connector?